CH4RM-YT/3dof-Robotic-arm-to-sort-items-based-on-color/README.md

 Replace COM8 in "arduino = serial.Serial('COM8', 9600, timeout=1)" with the yours, in the color_identifier.py file

 Compile and upload the arduino code to your Arduino UNO

-run pip install -r requirements.txt in your

 Run color_identifier.py script